Tales of drink driving and chicken thieves

 The foundation stone for this edifice was laid by Frederick Orme Esq. of Manchester, after which the Rev. John Saunders of Worcester preached a sermon.

-1863 Infestation of Fowl Thieves
+1863 Infestation of Fowl Thieves at Bosbury

 For three months, a gang of thieves stole a great many geese, ducks and chickens from many of the wives of the farmers in the area.